Atheer2104/karate/report.md

 8. ScenarioEngine::recurseEmbeddedExpressions@1430-1503@./src/main/java/com/intuit/karate/core/ScenarioEngine.java

 #### done by: Atheer Salim
-10. ScenarioEngine::evalKarateExpression@2160-2240@./src/main/java/com/intuit/karate/core/ScenarioEngine.java
+**Selected Funtion:** ScenarioEngine::evalKarateExpression@2160-2240@./src/main/java/com/intuit/karate/core/ScenarioEngine.java

-    1. The manual count of CC for this function was computed to be 23 which is one more than what the lizard tool computed it to be, which was 22.
+    1. The manual count of CC for this function was computed to be 13, which is much less what the lizard tool computed it to be, which was 22.
-    I think the computation of the cyclomatic complexity is straight forward there were good instructions on how do it, but depending on the function, and it's structure it can be harder to compute it via pen and paper since it's error-prone.
+    Here the formula that was used was the once showcased in lecture 4, more on complexity.
+I think the computation of the cyclomatic complexity is straight forward, but depending on the function and its structure, it can be harder to compute it via pen and paper since it's error-prone.
+    I also don't exactly know how the lizard tool got 22, that is unclear.
     My computation is as follows
     Decision points:
-       ||: 1, 2, 3
+       ||: 3
-       if: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
+       if: 17
        &&: 1,
-       else-if: 1, 2, 3, 4, 5, 6, 7,
-       return (none last return): 1, 2, 3, 4, 5, 6, 7, 8, 9, 10,
     Exit points:
-      10
+      return: 10
+      throw: 0
-    CC = Decision points - Exit Points + 2 = 23
+    CC = Decision Points - Exit Points + 2 = 13
-    2. This functions has quite a high NLOC of 71, but I think the main reason this function has a high CC is because that it has many if/else-if/else statements.
+    2. This function has quite a high NLOC of 71, but I think the main reason this function has a high CC is because that it has many if/else-if/else statements.
     3. The purpose of this function is to evaluate any possible karate expression, it has to do a lot of things such as parsing the expression and evaluating them, it can evaluate Js, Json and XML.
-This function lies in at the heart for this testing library because the testing code that the user writes is using the custom karate language.
-Since this function performs the actual evaluation of these expression, it makes sense that this function has high CC,
+This function lies in at the heart of this testing library because the testing code that the user writes is using the custom karate language.
+Since this function performs the actual evaluation of these expressions, it makes sense that this function has high CC,
-    4. This function does not throw anything therefore, it won't affect when lizard is used to compute the CC for this function.
+    4. This function does not throw anything; therefore, it won't affect when lizard is used to compute the CC for this function.
-    5. No, there is no documentation for this function at all which actually makes hard for potential contributors to understand what it actually does.
-The function has a good name but that is still not enough one has to perform manually code review to understands the different parts of the function.
+    5. No, there is no documentation for this function at all which actually makes it hard for potential contributors to understand what it actually does.
+The function has a good name, but that is still not enough one has to perform manually code review to understand the different parts of the function.

 #### done by: Jonatan Tuvstedt
 12. ApacheHttpClient::invoke@264-347@./src/main/java/com/intuit/karate/http/ApacheHttpClient.java